Procedure Guide ·Urinalysis ·2026

 What It Tests

-Urinalysis measures urine concentration (specific gravity), pH, protein, glucose, blood, bilirubin, and white blood cells.
-Microscopic examination checks for crystals, bacteria, and cells.
-Urine concentration is especially important in cats — dilute urine is often the first sign of kidney disease, sometimes detected before blood values change.
+Measures concentration, pH, protein, glucose, blood, bilirubin, and cells.
+Microscopy checks for crystals and bacteria.
+Dilute urine is often the first sign of kidney disease in cats-detected before blood values change.
 Often the earliest indicator of kidney disease

 The Process